Frequently Asked Questions About Psychology in Windsor, ON

 What are the fees?
 How are Psychologists/Psychological Associates, Social Workers and Psychotherapists paid?

 At the present time, fees for psychological services are not included in the provincial healthcare system, with the exception of some services offered within hospital and other medical settings.
 However, the extended health care benefits offered by many employers do cover all or some of the costs of treatment.
 In some cases, the employers themselves cover treatment costs.
 The costs associated with psychological assessment and treatment may also be covered by other third-party payers, such as WSIB, auto insurance, Criminal Injuries Compensation Board, etc.

 In many of these cases, these benefit carriers can be billed directly for services.
 In some cases, however, clients are required to cover the cost of services up front and must submit to their benefits carrier for reimbursement.
 In other cases, where there is no insurance or third-party payor, psychological services are eligible as a medical expense on your income tax return.
-Please call the Barron & Associates Psychologists to discuss your particular fee needs further.
+The standard fee for Psychological services in Ontario is $225 per therapeutic hour, however this standard fee may be reduced depending on individual circumstances.
+Please call the Barron & Associates to discuss your particular fee needs further.